P01Alecu/faceRecognitionPy/README.md

 It's important as you need to use specific versions of the libraries used, for compatibility reasons.

 ## Dependencies
-Once the venv has been created, install the dependencies with `pip3 install -r requirements.txt` in a venv enabled shell.
+Once the venv has been created, install the dependencies with `pip3 install -r requirements.txt` in a venv enabled shell. <br>

+In order to use the application, you should have the model named 'FER.h5' in the same directory with the .exe. <br>
+You can download them from https://drive.google.com/drive/folders/1v4DG-_fu1R4weJ1A0MZQhQZcBT6TTxsQ?usp=sharing

 ## Quick info
-testData.py test the accuracy of the trained model (dataset + haarcascade care se gaseste in opencv/data/haarcascades) testWithWeb.py test the model with the webcam (webcam + haarcascade care se gaseste in opencv/data/haarcascades)
+train.ipynb  contains the code used for training the models testData.py test the accuracy of the trained model using the webcam getFilesForTest.py contains helper functions

-# affectNet_v1.h5 accuracy - 65
-# affectNet_v2 70.10

-# FER_ResNet50 - 71.05
-# FER_goldBaseline - 60.76